ibobbygithub/ibobbygithub/README.md

 ### Hi I'm Sophanut, Welcome to my Github profile

-😄 สวัสดีครับผมนายโสภณัฐ หนูดี ตอนนี้กำลังศึกษา python flask, micro service, python web django และอื่นๆ
-⚡ I’m currently working on web python,learing on Django...
+⚡ I’m currently learing to trade Forex
 <!--
 **ibobbygithub/ibobbygithub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.